Writers: Neil Gaiman, Matt Wagner

 The Sandman: Endless Nights

-We get horror, insanity, misery, love, and everything in-between in these stories, all illustrated by masters of the craft like Dave McKean, Bill Sienkiewicz, Milo Manara, Frank Quitely, Glenn Fabry, Miguelanxo Prado, P. Craig Russell, and Barron Storey.
+We get horror, insanity, misery, love, and everything in-between in these stories.
+All are illustrated by masters of the craft, like Dave McKean, Bill Sienkiewicz, Milo Manara, Frank Quitely, Glenn Fabry, Miguelanxo Prado, P. Craig Russell, and Barron Storey.
 These are tales that will blow your mind and are a feast for the eyes.

 We also get to meet the original incarnation of Despair, wonder about what really happened to Krypton, and learn where the sibling rivalry/enmity between Dream and Desire truly began.